Aninditaroy/Aninditaroy/README.md

 ### Hi there 👋, I'm Anindita Roy
 #### Web Developer | Frontend Developer
-I build things for the web & have an interest in web development.
+I build things for the web.
+I have an interest in web development.
 I am flexible and adaptive to learning new things.

 Skills:  React / JS / HTML / CSS / MongoDB / NodeJS